 The Orthodox David Gareja Monastery complex conceals hundreds of cells, churches, and monks' quarters, hollowed out in a rocky mountain verge.
 In this semi-desert setting you can see shepherds herding their flock and birds of prey hunting, while the monks pick wild herbs emerging from rocky pathways.
 Visit the monastery and its quarters, and climb a hill from which you can see both Georgia and Azerbaijan.
 Look for the tomb of St. David Garejeli, the Assyrian monk who founded the complex in the 6th century.
 The climate at this site can be harsh, so bring warm clothes and have enough food and water for lengthy walks.
-Our Udabno vacation planner makes visiting David Gareja Monastery and other Udabno attractions simple, and helps you make a travel plan personal to you.
+To find out how to plan a trip to Udabno, use our trip itinerary maker.

 Unable to display map at this time.
 Please try again later.

 Best of Kakheti Private Full-Day Tour from Tbisili BOOK WITH VIATOR FROM $40